adammurdoch/build-builder/README.md

 - Each library has an API class and two or more implementation classes.
 - The main class/API class/main function uses each of the implementation classes.
 - One implementation class uses the API class for each library that the project depends on.
+    - For Android projects, this class also uses the generated `R` class.
 - The remaining implementation classes have no dependencies.

 Here's an example: